Bulk loading data between TDE-enabled clusters

 SELECT * from dse_system.encrypted_keys; key_file | cipher | strength | key_id | key ---------------+--------+----------+--------------------------------------+--------- our_system_key | AES | 128 | d9b3dd70-c764-11e7-abc4-793ec23f8a8c | kmbYE1KLkmW3Hzg7dIPt1rWk3j6hR+gM7bxd/pRd7gU= system_key_dev | AES | 256 | 81847700-c99d-11e7-b9d9-23f36e5077c2 | 6YXE07AcEv61jvT6x7rdj6AHde0N6OHzxALNRnW1s7nVDFFQDArh64LousF8bXmy

-If you use the same key as decryptor and encryptor, the
+If you use the same key as decryptor and encryptor, the SELECT output will show only one key.

-If you change the encryption setting on the target cluster, then run the following command on all nodes in the target cluster to rewrite the SSTables using the new encryption key:
+If you change the encryption setting on the target cluster, run the following command on all nodes in the target cluster to rewrite the SSTables using the new encryption key:

 nodetool upgradesstables --include-all-sstables

-sstableloader should be able to run successfully during bulk data loading operations between two TDE-enabled clusters.
+After performing the steps listed above, sstableloader should be able to run successfully during bulk data loading operations between two TDE-enabled clusters.